Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: WML CIS in -free graphs

-Note that when $|B_c|<r$ for all $c \in [k]$, we have vacuously that $W(Q) = M(Q)$.
-The motivation behind these sets is as follows.
-All vertices in an optimum solution outside the component $C$ we hope to find using $Q$ have no neighbour in $C$, and are therefore contained in $M(Q)$.
-Vertices in $W(Q)$ are vertices in $M(Q)$ that our guess rules out from being in the solution.

 Here we will give some motivation for each condition in the definition of a canvas.
-As mentioned above, using Algorithm \ref{refining_algorithm}, we will obtain a connected, $L$-colourable induced subgraph $C$ of $G$ from a canvas $Q$.
-In particular, we show in Lemma \ref{lem:solwithallinC} that there is an optimum solution to the WM$k$CIS problem such that for every component $C$ of this solution, there is some canvas $Q$ where $C$ is obtained from $Q$.
-Each of the sets in Definition \ref{def:canvas} is a guess at some of the vertices and their colours in a $k$-colouring of an optimum solution.
-By checking all possible canvases, we eventually find some canvas $Q$ from which we can obtain $C$.
+Recall that from each canvas we produce a candidate connected component $C$ for a solution to the WML$k$CIS problem.
+By checking all possible canvases, we eventually find some canvas from which we can obtain an optimum solution.
+Each of the sets in Definition \ref{def:canvas} is a guess at some of the vertices and their colours in an $L$-colouring of an optimum solution.

-In (Set $S$), the ordered set $S$ is a guess at a small connected dominating set of $C$ guaranteed to exist by Lemma \ref{lem:smallconnecdomset}.
-If we correctly guess $S,$ then $V(C) \subseteq S \cup N_G(S)$.
-The sets $X_i$ are a partition of $N(S)$ chosen with respect to the ordering of $S$, and in Algorithm \ref{refining_algorithm} we find the remainder of component $C$ by considering each set $X_i$ individually.
-We also need to guess a $k$-colouring of $S$.
-In order to guarantee the algorithm finds a valid $k$-colouring, we keep track of forbidden colours for each vertex under consideration.
-This motivates working in the list colouring framework.
-Therefore, we assume that a list assignment $L$ is given, and fix an $L$-colouring $f$ of $S$ in condition (Col. $f$).
+In (Set $S$), the ordered set $S$ is a guess at the vertex set of a small connected, dominating subgraph of $C$, guaranteed to exist by Lemma \ref{lem:smallconnecdomset}.
+For the correct choice of $S$, we have $V(C) \subseteq N\langle S \rangle$.
+The sets $X_i$ partition $N(S)\setminus V(S)$: Each vertex in $N(S)\setminus V(S)$ is placed into a set $X_i$ depending on its first neighbour in the ordering of $V(S)$.
+In Algorithm \ref{refining_algorithm} we find the remainder of component $C$ by considering each set $X_i$ individually.
+We also guess an $L$-colouring $f$ of $S$ in condition (Col. $f$).

-For each colour $c$, the set $A_c$ is a guess of at most $r$ vertices coloured $c$ in the subgraph $C$ but not contained in $S$.
-As such, condition (Sets $A$) specifies that each $A_c$ is an independent set and each vertex in $A_c$ can be coloured $c$ with respect to $L$.
-Likewise in condition (Sets $B$), the set $B_c$ is our guess of at most $r$ vertices coloured $c$ in other components of the solution.
-Condition (Comps.) ensures that these sets are anticomplete to the parts of our guess in $C$.
+For each colour $c$, the set $A_c$ is a guess of at most $2k$ vertices coloured $c$ in the subgraph $C$ that are not contained in $S$.
+As such, condition (Sets $A$) specifies that each $A_c$ is an independent set and each vertex in $A_c$ can be coloured $c$.
+Likewise in condition (Sets $B$), the set $B_c$ is our guess of at most $r$ vertices coloured $c$ in \emph{other} components of the solution.
+If $|B_c| < r$, then we assume that $B_c$ includes all vertices coloured $c$ in other components of the solution.
+Condition (Comps.) ensures that these sets $B_c$ are anticomplete to all vertices of our guess in $C$, since distinct components anticomplete.
+The sets $A_c$ and $B_c$ encode all the information that we need to ensure that componenents computed from this canvas are ``compatible'' with the remainder of the solution; this will be made precise in Lemma \ref{lem:solwithallinC}.